bcgov/CIT/docs/data/POWERBI_REPORTS_DATA_SOURCES.md

 - `zone_name` (e.g., Abbotsford)
 - `zone_id`

+> `Region Distribution` and `Census Profile URLs` are used for the purpose of filters.

 ---

 ## Report: Internal – BCA

-This report has a single page.
+This report has a single page. `BC ASSESSMENT`
 **Main Power BI tables used:**

 - `BCA Census Subdivision`
 - `Agricultural Land Reserve`
-- `Region Distribution`
+- `Region Distribution` and `Dim Census Subdivision` (drives page filters like zone_type, zone_name, zone_id and is referenced in measures, e.g., via SELECTEDVALUE('Region Distribution'[zone_type]))
+  Dimension table links to your fact tables like BCA Census Subdivision, Agricultural Land Reserve, etc.

 ---